bgevko/bogdan-os/issues.md

 ### Issues

-- Dropping a group of items out of a folder into the desktop unselects all items.
-It should keep the items selected by default
-  This happens from the desktop to a folder as well.
 - Resizing the screen from the left and up causes the window to jump.
   - Does not happen when initially trying to resize the window.
 After clicking somewhere else and attempting to resize it, the bug happens every time.